bradgearon/cohesive/Readme.md

 The seven principles defined in 2007 no longer apply.
 The web was a much different place and we were writing web pages as parts of a larger web application, tracking state on a server, the now defunct Windows Mobile was our idea of a smartphone, and wap was a relevant term.
 The web has changed vastly.
-Apple created the iPhone and Google Android.
+Apple created the iPhone and Google (and its contributors) created Android.
 A few people bought a Windows Phone - which is by no means a similar operating system to its ancestor.
-IE6 is finally almost dead, 7 is dying, Microsoft has started an open source initiative (the only thing that remains unchanged is the existence of Apple's "Walled Garden";
-and shame on them for that).
+IE6 is finally almost dead, 7 is dying, Microsoft has started an open source initiative (the only thing that remains unchanged is the existence of Apple's "Walled Garden"; and shame on them for that).
 Most importantly we are writing web *applications* in one page.
 Business logic is sometimes written exlusively in javascript.
-Noone uses type attributes on script tags because no other script language is important and thus its not required.
+Noone uses type attributes on script tags because no other script language is relevant and thus its not required.
 Our smartphones outpower the machines we used in 2007 at one tenth the size.
+Etc.

+#### Enough about that; about those seven principles:

+>	1. Do not make any assumptions: Defensive programming techniques should allow for the possibilities that JavaScript may not run,
+>	  the browser may not support expected methods, the HTML may have changed, unexpected input devices may be in use and other scripts
+>	  may either not be present or may be encroaching on the global namespace.

+Javascript not running is no longer relevant.
+If it doesn't run we may not have a single page let alone a functional web application.
+The HTML may have changed.
+If we are looking for ids, classes, traversing the DOM - pretty much if we have written any js and the HTML changes (especially unexpectedly) said js is going to have to change with it.
+Tiny code goblins shouldn't be messing around on github.
+Unexpected input devices may be in use.
+This is a fundamental shift and brings us (back) to a very important concept: we no longer write code to support browser differences and likewise hardware differences.
+It is the job of the device and its web browser to translate handwriting, speech, keyboard layouts, screen metrics.

+>	2. Find your hooks and relationships, such as IDs and other aspects of the expected HTML.
+>	3. Leave traversing individual DOM objects to the experts, such as to the CSS handler built into the browser where possible.

+Traverse and be merry.
+Thou [hast plenty of unused cycles and battery cells](http://en.wikipedia.org/wiki/Sarcasm).
+Remember to fully discharge your batteries between charges.
+Especially the Lithium ion variety (don't really it will damage them).

+>	4. Understand browsers and users, particularly how they fail, what assumptions they make, and unusual configurations or usages.

+This should be revised for responsiveness and accessiblity.
+We should no longer interpret this as perhaps the user has disabled javascript.
+We can add something about whether they have connectivity and / or a gpu with nothing to do.

+>	5. Understand events, including how they 'bubble' and the features of the Event object that is passed to most event handlers.

+Please don't focus on plumbing code.
+The inner workings of events should be the least of your worries.
+Basic understanding is still required.

+>	6. Play well with other scripts by avoiding global function and variable names.

+Has anyone outside of [Unity3D](http://unity3d.com) intentionally written code in a global scope for production?
+Shame on you.
+This still applies.

+>	7. Work for the next developer by using self-explanatory variable and function names, creating logical and readable code,
+>	  making dependencies obvious, and commenting any code that still might confuse.

+This most definitely still applies.
+But it should be noted that

+	var exampleView = new ExampleView($('.js-example'));

+means and explains nothing.
+It is also only readable in the context of the document(s) that use it.
+Without type safety, compilation, and completely separated - exactly what dependency is obvious to someone working on the document?